swimmingly/yodrew.github.io/_posts/2009-08-26-william-arthur-evans.md

 &nbsp;

 *I read _Human Technology_ and _Introduction to Human Technology_, which are out of print and very rare.
 However, a couple of Evans' other books have recently returned to print.
 See [abebooks.com](http://abebooks.com).
-Also, I mentioned Evans and Gurdjieff before in a [sketch of a piece](../../other-writings/sanity-and-health/) I never finished.
+Also, I mentioned Evans and Gurdjieff before in a [sketch of a piece](/other-writings/sanity-and-health/) I didn't finish before it led to the [conjecture](/darkness-conjecture/conjecture) and then [hygienic darkroom retreat](/).